 Social media gives you the ability to easily keep customers up-to-date on new products, store policies or sales.
 It also enables you to build a social rapport with current customers, while building low-pressure relationships with future buyers.

-Maintaining Twitter, Instagram, and Facebook presences are important tools to build a following and connect with your market niche.
+Maintaining Twitter, Instagram, and Facebook presence are important tactics to build a following and connect with your market niche.
 With the advent of micro-influencers, the potential reach a new business now has is truly massive.

 There’s a lot to think about when you’re starting your own small business.
-These 12 steps will give you an unfair advantage and will help get you started on the road to owning a successful business of your very own.
+This how to start a business step-by-step guide will give you a competitive advantage and will help get you started on the road to owning a successful business of your very own.